-We’re always looking for feedback on all of our commerce APIs, but we’re extremely excited to hear more about what you plan on using Webhooks for, and if you’re already using them, join our Slack community to share your experience.
+We’re always looking for feedback on all of our commerce APIs, but we’re extremely excited to hear more about what you plan on using Webhooks for, and if you’re already using them, let us know how!

-As always, if anything appears unusual when working with webhooks, please let us know.
+As always, if anything appears unusual when working with webhooks, please reach out to our support team.